genesiscloud/terraform-provider-genesiscloud/docs/resources/volume.md

 - `size` (Number) The storage size of this volume given in GiB.
   - If the value of this attribute changes, Terraform will destroy and recreate the resource.
   - The value must be at least 1.
+- `type` (String) The storage type of the volume.
+  - If the value of this attribute changes, Terraform will destroy and recreate the resource.
+  - The value must be one of: [`hdd` `ssd`].

 ### Optional